 I am stuck in the right place, I think.
 Paula and her husband are great hosts, and I believe they are thankful I am here because there is one extra adult to help with Mackenzie and someone to help out around the house.

 I am fortunate to have a loving and supportive family, both back in Wisconsin and Nebraska.
-It is a blessing to stay with people who I am comfortable with to stay as long as I have.
+It is a blessing to stay with people I am comfortable staying with as long as I have.

 Living With A Toddler

 I am not known as a “kid person,” but my niece is changing things.
 I slowly like the “little” humans more and more sympathetic to parents and caregivers.